GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### `where` builtin
 Additionally to the `neighbor_sum` function, other builtins have been implemented.
 One of these is the `where`.
-This function takes 3 inputs arguments:
+This function takes 3 input arguments:
  - mask: a field with dtype boolean
- - true branch: a tuple, a field or a scalar
+ - true branch: a tuple, a field, or a scalar
- - false branch: a tuple, a field of a scalar
+ - false branch: a tuple, a field, of a scalar
-The mask can be directly a field of booleans (e.g. `Field[[CellDim], bool]`) or an expression that evaluates to this type (e.g. `Field[[CellDim], float64] > 3`).
+The mask can be directly a field of booleans (e.g. `Field[[CellDim], bool]`) or an expression evaluating to this type (e.g. `Field[[CellDim], float64] > 3`).
 The `where` builtin loops over each entry of the mask and returns values corresponding to the same indexes of either the true or the false branch.
-In the case that the true and false branches are either fields or scalars, the resulting output is a field including all dimensions from the mask and the branches.
+In the case where the true and false branches are either fields or scalars, the resulting output will be a field including all dimensions from all inputs.
 For example:

 ```{code-cell} ipython3
 mask = np_as_located_field(CellDim, KDim)(np.zeros(shape=grid_shape, dtype=bool))